prabhanshtiwari/python_programs/README.md

 Program3.008.positive_no_1_to_10.py - This is a simple program to print positive intergers from 1 to 10.
 Here, we have used while loop, we can also use for loop for this task.

+Program3.010.sum_of_digits_of_number_using_for_loop.py - In this program, we have calculates the sum of digits of the given number using for loop.